Common Lisp the Language, 2nd Edition

 For commonly used restarts, it is conventional to define a program

-interface that hides the use of invoke-restart
+interface that hides the use of invoke-restart.
+Such

 program interfaces to restarts are called restart